ChaseDudas/ChaseDudas/README.md

 ## 🌐 Open Source Contributions

 I believe in the power of open source and love contributing to projects that catch my interest.
-You can find a list of projects I've contributed to [here](https://github.com/ChaseDudas?tab=repositories).
+Ask me about the list of projects I've contributed to.

 ## 📫 How to Reach Me